 Actually, it is a fictionalised account of my first job after leaving school, with some embellishments towards the end!
 Some names have been altered…

 School leavers in Liverpool in 1980 had little to look forward to.
-Unemployment was high.
-Maybe the depressed City was being made to pay for not electing any representative of the new Conservative Government of Margaret Thatcher.
-We had been told to ‘get on your bikes’ and find work.
-Against this background of bitterness, I signed on and was guided towards a Youth Opportunies Scheme aimed at giving young people an entry into the workplace.
-Cheap labour, some called it.
+Unemployment was high and the stubborn city was being made to pay with a lack of investment for not electing a single representative of the new Conservative Government, led by new Prime Minister, Margaret Thatcher.
+We had been told to ‘get on our bikes’ and find work.
+Against this background of bitterness, I joined the longest dole queue in Europe, but soon made myself available for the Youth Opportunies Scheme, aimed at giving young people an entry into the workplace.

-But I was in a good mood as I took to my bike and cycled past Strawberry Field – where a young John Lennon had once climbed trees – on my way to start my YOP placement as a trainee reporter with local news magazine, The Woolton Mercury.
+I was in a good mood as I took to my bike and cycled past the sandstone pillar entrance to Strawberry Field – where a young John Lennon had once climbed trees – on my way to start my YOP placement as a trainee reporter with local news magazine, The Woolton Mercury.
 I climbed the hill, leaning forward on my handlebars – a familiar journey as I past Saint Francis Xavier College, inching up the gradually rising road to the top of Woolton Hill, the highest point in Liverpool.

-Freewheeling down Church Road into the village, I passed the church grounds where a young John Lennon had first performed and met Paul McCartney at a village fete.
+Freewheeling down Church Road into the village, I passed Saint Peters Church where some twenty years earlier a young John Lennon had first performed with his skiffle group, The Quarrymen, and met Paul McCartney at a village fete.
 I made my way along the historic high street to a run-down industrial park, brimming with youthful optimism as I took my first step on what I hoped would be a glittering career ladder.
 Perhaps there’s something in the air here?
 Something that inspired the young Lennon and McCartney to write so many memorable pop songs that have reverberated around the world.
 Maybe my writing would one day do the same.

 “Ahh, young Tim!
-Welcome to what was formerly a tights factory, now The Woolton Mercury!”
+Welcome to what was formerly a tights factory, but is now The Woolton Mercury!”

 Bill Brightside was a portly bearded man who looked more pirate than editor.
-I followed the direction of his pointing hand and took in the splendid decay and broken windows of a disused factory floor in an abandoned industrial complex, with two lithographic printing presses failing to fill the football-field-size floor space.
+I followed the direction of his pointing hand and took in the splendid decay of the grubby interior and the broken windows of a disused factory floor in an abandoned industrial complex.
+Two lithographic printing presses failed to fill the football-field-size floor space.
 He pointed to a chipboard partitioned cubicle.

 “This is the dark room.
 I’ll show you how we develop film and make plates for the presses.
 I print black on this first machine and do spot colour on the second.
 A bit overwhelming at first, but don’t worry, you’ll soon pick it up.”

-So, I was ushered into the shoe-string business of a commercial printer who ran a weekly news magazine as a sideline, pedaling local gossip, village news and advertisements.
-The paper was the shop window for his other commercial activities – printing leaflets and stationery for local businesses.
-He had taken on two YOP trainees – Graham and me – for 12 months at no cost to him.
+So, I was ushered into the shoe-string business of a commercial printer who ran a weekly news magazine as a sideline, pedalling local gossip, village news and advertisements.
+The magazine was the shop window for his other commercial activities – printing leaflets and stationery for local businesses.
+He had taken on two YOP trainees – myself and another eager youth, Graham – for 12 months at no cost to him.
 We were paid the princely sum of £23.50 a week (a rise of £5.50 from unemployment benefit).
-To me this was a fortune, to be spent on records and going to gigs, as I was still living at home.
+To me this was a fortune as I still lived at home, to be spent on records and going to gigs.
 Above all, it was a chance to get some experience and make a name for myself as a journalist.

 We were on a steep learning curve from day one, gaining an understanding of the full process of producing a news magazine.
 Graham had an interest in photography, so we made a good reporting team, sniffing out the tittle-tattle around the shops, pubs and churches in the village.
 I reported and typed up the stories on an electric typewriter, cut them into galleys, and stuck them on to paste-up boards, with black windows where photographs would appear.
 Bill showed me how to make the plates and fix them to his precious machines.
 He fussed and fretted around the printing presses, adding a touch of ink here and there, like an artist creating a masterpiece.
 The printing presses could only print A3 size, so the news magazine was a folded A4, with a spot colour on the outside cover and center spread.
 It retailed for 15p in the village shops, and one of our jobs was to carry the new copies around the shops and recover the unsold old ones.
 My brief was clearly much wider than news reporting.

-One day Bill called me into his ‘office’ – a wooden bench in a dark corner with a grubby curtain for privacy.
+One day Bill called me into his ‘office’ – a wooden bench in a dark corner with a grotty curtain for privacy.

 “Tim, there’s a dilapidated stately home on the other side of the village called Woolton Hall.
+A Grade I listed building.
 Heard of it?”

 “Erm, no, Bill.”

 “Well, it’s been empty for some time; was last used as a school by the nuns but has just been acquired by a local businessman, Alan Ashford.
 I’ve just heard that he’s been given planning permission to convert it into a hotel and restaurant.
 I want you to get over there and see if you can find anyone to give us a story.
-Try and find out how much he intends to spend on doing it up, and ask about the restrictions due to the fact that it’s a Grade Two listed building.”
+Try and find out how much he intends to spend on doing it up, and ask about the restrictions due to the fact that it’s a listed building of historical interest.”

 “Do you have any background information on the history of the Hall?”
 I asked.